Papiss Cissé: Shandong Luneng

 On 9 July 2016, it was announced that Cissé had joined Chinese Super League club Shandong Luneng for an undisclosed fee.
 He scored on his second appearance for the club, in an eventual 4–1 win over Hangzhou Greentown.

 Alanyaspor

 2018–19 season

 On 31 August 2018, he signed with Alanyaspor of the Turkish Süper Lig.
 He made his debut against Göztepe on 1 September 2018 and he scored his first goal against Kasımpaşa on 23 September 2018 and in the same game he scored one more goal and Alanyaspor won the game 2–1.

 On 28 April 2019, Cissé was involved in a coach crash which killed Alanyaspor team mate Josef Šural.
 Cissé escaped with minor injuries.

 Fenerbahçe

 On 1 October 2020, Fenerbahçe announced the signing of Cissé.

 Amiens

 On 31 August 2022, Cissé signed with Ligue 2 side Amiens SC.
 On 1 July 2023, Cissé was released.

 Free agent

 In November 2023, Cissé began training with English club Macclesfield.

 Al Qabila FC

-Cissé had returned to football and played for UAE side Al Qabila FC.
+In March 2025, Cissé returned to football to play for UAE side Al Qabila FC, now known as FC Palm City.